 Whatever time of year your visit, one of the best parts of visiting Fatima is getting to pair it with a trip to the coast of Portugal and all of the beautiful villages in central Portugal.
 For a wonderful pilgrimage, stay centrally in Coimbra or closer to the coast near Nazaré.

 This town in southwest France is famous because the faithful believe that the Virgin Mary appeared to a peasant girl, Bernadette Sobiros, in a grotto in Lourdes a total of 18 times.

 When Bernadette told her priest about the Immaculate Conception he was shocked because there was no way a peasant girl would have known about this doctrine.
 The Virgin Mary also told Bernadette to dig near the grotto and a fountain appeared.
 The spring water from the fountain is supposed to have curative properties.

 In Lourdes, you can visit the home of Bernadette.
-You can also visit The Sanctuary of Our Lady of Lourdes which covers about a 130 acres and has 22 places of worship.
-There is a traditional upper and lower basilica as well as a modern basilica which can hold 25,000 worshippers.
+You can also visit The Sanctuary of Our Lady of Lourdes which covers about 130 acres and has 22 places of worship.
+There is a traditional upper and lower basilica as well as a modern magnificent basilica which can hold 25,000 worshippers.
 You stand in line to visit the grotto where Mary appeared to Bernadette and can touch the spring water.
 Next door to the grotto are pools in which the faithful can be submerged into the holy spring water.

 The Basilica of Saint-Denis, near Paris, is one of the most sacred places in France.
 This magnificent gothic-style cathedral was built on the exact spot where Saint-Denis was buried.
 Over the years Saint-Denis was one of the most important pilgrimages in Europe and remains a top place to visit for all pilgrims with an interest in French history.

-Over the years, the 5th century chapel built next to the cemetery evolved into the beautiful cathedral it is today.
+Over the years, the 5th-century chapel built next to the cemetery evolved into the beautiful cathedral it is today.
 In fact, it’s one of the most important cathedrals in Europe!
-The place became an important pilgrimage site, with people coming from all the corners of France and a monastic community settled and founded an abbey in Saint-Denis.
+The place became an important pilgrimage site, with people coming from all the corners of France.
+A monastic community settled and founded an abbey in Saint-Denis.

 It was the French King Dagobert (603 – 639) the first King to be buried in Saint-Denis and his successors and the royal dynasties that followed continued with the tradition.
 Saint-Denis was also the place where the French Kings came to pray and take the oriflamme before going to war.

 The old pilgrimage to Saint-Denis started at Notre-Dame-des-Champs, in Paris 14, and went through different churches and chapels related to the Saint.
 Today this pilgrimage is done only on special anniversaries but the Saint is still much venerated by the Parisians.
 There are many places to stay in Paris where you can easily visit Saint-Denis.
 Saint-Denis is also one of the most important churches in Paris!

 One of the most important Catholic pilgrimages in Europe is a pilgrimage to Assisi, the hometown of Saint Francis.